MicrosoftDocs/learn/learn-pr/wwl-azure/load-balancing-non-https-traffic-azure/includes/4-exercise-create-configure-azure-load-balancer.md

     ```

+> [!NOTE]
-\[!NOTE\]<br>The command executes asynchronously (as determined by the -AsJob parameter), so while you will be able to run another PowerShell command immediately afterwards within the same PowerShell session, it will take a few minutes before the resource groups are actually removed.
+> The command executes asynchronously (as determined by the -AsJob parameter), so while you will be able to run another PowerShell command immediately afterwards within the same PowerShell session, it will take a few minutes before the resource groups are actually removed.